c1570/PartYMCTester/README.md

 Using a simple voltage divider as input has a few drawbacks:
 * the RP's ADC input capacitance (about 5pF) is visible somewhat on IN pins
-  * ADC readings will be most accurate if the signal (max.
-3.3V then) is connected to GPIO 26, but the counter will work up to about 5MHz only then.
+  * GPIO 26 (max.
+3.3V) will result in most accurate ADC readings, but the counter will work up to about 5MHz only then and might skip low duty pulses.
-  * The counter will work up to at least 10MHz (probably more) if the signal (max.
-5V then) is connected to GPIO 21 but ADC readings will be way off if the signal goes above about 3MHz.
+  * GPIO 21 (max.
+5V) will count properly up to at least 10MHz (probably more) but ADC readings will be way off if the signal goes above about 3MHz.
 * input impedance is 10/15.6k so very high impedance signals will not work.

 If you don't need the analog histogram you can leave away the resistors, giving high input impedance and little parasitic input capacity.